robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 All variables, pointer expression and pointer types are readonly by default.
 (For pointers that means the data pointed to cannot be modified via the pointer.)

-Appending a `!` will result in the resulting read/writ flavor:
+Appending a `!` will result in the corresponding writable flavor:

 | Readonly  |  Read/Write | Description |
 | --------- | --------- | -------- |